Chapter 1 : Chapter 1

 "I feel it," I gasped, and they finally let go, "Dear Merlin.
 I think one of you groped my boob."

-"Wasn't me!" they all said in unison, raising their hands up in the air as I gulped the fresh air.
-Having five guy best friends did have its downsides from time to time, especially the smell.
+"Wasn't me!" they all said in unison, raising their hands up high as I gulped the fresh air.
+Having four guy best friends did have its downsides from time to time, especially the smell.
 It was something that even I couldn't get used to.

 "Sure, sure," I grumbled as I trudged up the stairs without a backward glance.

-Every year, the guys came to spend the weekend before the start of term.
+Every year, the guys came to spend the weekend before the start of term together.
 Every year, I lugged my mattress down the hallway to James' room so that I could be near them.
-I wasn't sure if it was an actual desire to be near them or a fear of what they would do to me in the middle of the night if I was the first one asleep.
-They were my best friends, but they were still Marauders.
+I wasn't sure if it was an actual desire for camaraderie or a fear of what they would do to me in the middle of the night if I was the first one asleep.
+After all, they were my best friends, but they were still Marauders.

 "Need a hand?"

 I looked up to find Remus leaning against my doorpost.
 He had gotten taller over the summer, I noticed, and his hair was longer.
 I searched his face for new scars and found none, thankfully.
-His transformations were always harder without us there.
+His transformations were always harder without us there to soften the blow.

-"I'm fine, Ronnie," he said with his trademark half-smile.
+"I'm fine, Ronnie," he said with a knowing half-smile.
 I knew from hearing the mindless chatter of girls in my dormitory that his smile--and the smiles of all the Marauders--were heart-melting.
-They were my four favorite smiles in all the world, but I honestly didn't see what the others saw.
+They were my four favorite smiles in all the world, but for completely different reasons.

 "I know," I said, gesturing for him to grab the other end.
 Together, we lifted the mattress and carried it down the hall to James' room.